- →Home-based grooming nets $66K–$85K/year with the lowest startup cost ($3K–$8K)

-• The right model depends on your capital, experience, and whether you want to build a career or a business
+- →The right model depends on your capital, lifestyle, and whether you want to build a career or a business

 This isn't a "follow your passion" article.
-It's a honest breakdown of what each model costs, what it earns, and what it demands from you every single day.
+It's an honest breakdown of what each model costs, what it actually earns, and what it demands from you every single day.

 The three models at a glance